Volume II available July 2021

 The untold stories of Americans who served in the Royal Canadian Air Force in WW II

-Within Volume One are twenty selected biographies of the American warriors who donned the uniform of a foreign nation during wartime, to realize their dream … to fly!
+Within Volume’s I & II are fifty selected biographies of the American warriors who donned the uniform of a foreign nation during wartime, to realize their dream … to fly!

 They voluntarily enlisted in the RCAF in WW II prior to America’s entry into the conflict.
 Because of age, marital status or education, they were unable to meet the stringent pre-war American flying service entry requirements.